OpenBB-finance/copilot-for-terminal-pro/README.md

 function calls, and function call results) in the request payload.

 This means it is not necessary for your custom copilot to maintain any state between requests.
-It will simply use the request payload to generate a response.
+It should simply use the request payload to generate a response.

-OpenBB Terminal is responsible for maintaining the conversation state, and will append the responses to the `messages` array in the request payload.
-You can choose how much of the conversation you want your custom copilot to generate a response to, but typically you'd respond to the entire conversation history.
+OpenBB Terminal is solely responsible for maintaining the conversation state, and will append the responses to the `messages` array in the request payload.

-We recommend that you do not maintain any conversational state in your copilot, and simply respond to the entire conversation history.

 ## Handling requests from OpenBB Terminal